soundxyz/graphql-react/.changeset/wet-hounds-check.md

 '@soundxyz/graphql-react-query': minor
 ---

-New "addEffect" available at GraphQLReactQueryClient
+New "Effects" available at GraphQLReactQueryClient